-Bone-chilling temperatures in the teens will soon envelop Central Indiana, so it’s critically important that everyone prepare to face the serious and potentially debilitating health and safety concerns caused by exceedingly cold weather.
+Bone-chilling temperatures in the teens and below will soon envelop Central Indiana, so it’s critically important that everyone prepare to face the serious and potentially debilitating health and safety concerns caused by exceedingly cold weather.

 Hypothermia or an abnormal low body temperature usually caused by long periods of time in the cold, and if a person becomes chilled by rain or sweat in cool temperatures.
 This injury has the potential to affect the brain, causing the victim to not know it is happening.
 Symptoms of hypothermia include shivering, exhaustion, confusion and slurred speech.

-“Central Indiana residents can get so accustomed to the winter weather, but it is still important to be prepared,” said Tyler Stepsis, M.D., medical director of the Michael & Susan Smith Emergency Department at Eskenazi Health.
-“Utilizing a winter emergency kit for your vehicle and obtaining portable mobile chargers, booster cables, flashlights, first aid kits and items to stay warm will help keep you and your loved ones safe during unexpected emergencies.”
+“As the winter weather settles in Central Indiana, but it is still important to be prepared,” said Tyler Stepsis, M.D., medical director of the Michael & Susan Smith Emergency Department at Eskenazi Health.
+“Utilizing a winter emergency kit for your vehicle and your home, obtaining portable mobile chargers, booster cables, flashlights, first aid kits and items to stay warm will help keep you and your loved ones safe during unexpected emergencies.
+Make sure to check the weather to ensure you’re properly prepared for this winter season.”

 Heavy snow and ice storms are also serious threats to the roads during the winter months, often stalling or paralyzing entire areas, cities or regions.
 The National Weather Service states that approximately 70% of injuries from snow or ice are in the form of motor vehicle accidents, with 25% resulting in people caught outside in a storm.